Esri/geodev-hackerlabs/README.md

 ## Getting Started

-Sign up for an [ArcGIS Developer subscription](https://developers.arcgis.com/en/sign-up/).
+Sign up for a free [ArcGIS Developer subscription](https://developers.arcgis.com/en/sign-up/).

 The subscription allows you to:
 * Upload/Import data